gavingoodbread/crawlers/README.md

 ps - i didnt get the part where i was supposed to use git to track changes, i can tell you all the steps i took to build this though. it started out as a simple 'hello world' http server, --- the change log would look pretty silly anyhow!!!

 here is the basic genesis:
-o	http server that prints 'hello world' o	add code that gets a hard-coded website. get the body, turn it into a string, get the length of the string. o	add the database stuff. o	create an html page, add the go template stuff. o	do some cleanup and run some tests. more cleanup.
+- http server that prints 'hello world'
+- add code that gets a hard-coded website. get the body, turn it into a string, get the length of the string.
+- add the database stuff.
+- create an html page, add the go template stuff.
+- do some cleanup and run some tests. more cleanup.

 i may make some additional changes --- i'll be sure to check them in this time :). overall, this was a lot of fun! thanks!